smkiewel/aeonRequestsDialog/README.md

 * 'userReviewLabel': label for the user review option

   default: 'Keep this request saved in your account for later review.
 It will not be sent to Libraries staff for fulfilment.'

-* 'buttonsMessage': message to be displayed above the submit and cancel buttons

-  default: ''

-* 'footer': footer message

-  default: '<i>* Requested items will be grouped by container in the Aeon system.</i>'

 * 'compressRequests': set to true to compress requests on a given field